OpenAstronomy/rcsc18/_chapters/02-git/03-tracking-changes.md

 <section class="callout panel panel-warning">
 <div class="panel-heading">
-<h2 class="fa fa-thumb-tack"> # Word-based diffing</h2>
+<h2><span class="fa fa-thumb-tack"></span> # Word-based diffing</h2>
 </div>

 <div class="panel-body">

-Sometimes, e.g. in the case of the text documents a line-wise diff is too coarse.
-That is where the --color-words option of git diff comes in very useful as it highlights the changed words using colors.
+<p>Sometimes, e.g. in the case of the text documents a line-wise diff is too coarse.
+That is where the --color-words option of git diff comes in very useful as it highlights the changed words using colors.</p>

 </div>